 Robbie Williams: Feel

-The year of joy and hope as we moved to France with Eliza as a busy 18 month old.
-We had a really fun fancy dress leaving party and dressed up as Rene and Yvette from the comedy sitcom Allo Allo and had a raucous send off convinced we could speak enough French to survive in a tiny hamlet in rural France.
-Real life turned out to be very similar as we “made up” what we thought we had heard and understood and no doubt made no sense as Les Rostbeef to our patois speaking neighbours.
+The year of joy and hope as we moved to France with Eliza as a busy 18-month-old.
+We had a really fun fancy dress leaving the party and dressed up as Rene and Yvette from the comedy sitcom Allo Allo and had a raucous send-off convinced we could speak enough French to survive in a tiny hamlet in rural France.
+Real-life turned out to be very similar as we “made up” what we thought we had heard and understood and no doubt made no sense as Les Rostbeef to our patois speaking neighbours.
 Robbie accompanied our days of DIY as we ripped up floorboards, showered using plastic bottles left out to warm in the sun and generally had a wonderful time under the stars and in sync with nature; bliss!

 Keala Settle: This is Me

 Gives me goosebumps as I take a power pose and sing at the top of my voice!
 I finally feel I know who I am after years of trying to be who others wanted me to be or to fit neatly into the expectations of society.
 It’s been a long journey and learning to set boundaries for others and self-compassion and love for myself have been my toughest lessons.
 My 3 words for 2019 are LOVE, PRESENCE, FLOW and I’m walking my talk and dreaming big.
 This song is for women and girls everywhere – love it!